scrapy/scrapy/docs/topics/avoiding-bans.rst

 The Tor network
 ---------------

-It’s possible to send requests through the `Tor network`_.
+It is possible to send requests through the `Tor network`_.

 The initial setup to have Scrapy working with Tor is not straightforward.
 Use a search engine to find up-to-date documentation specific to using